-A guidance how to create a Boot-CD (which contains the Freeware version of Caldera DR-DOS v7.03) to perform a BIOS update.
+A guidance how to create a Boot-CD (MS-DOS v6.22) to perform a BIOS update.

 The following tools are needed: